Some providers will offer low-cost internet even as federal program ends, White House says

 In October, Biden asked Congress for $6 billion in a supplemental funding request to keep the ACP funding running through the end of 2024.

-The post Some providers will offer low-cost internet even as federal program ends, White House says appeared first on Louisiana Illuminator.
+The post Some providers will offer low-cost internet even as federal program ends, White House says appeared first on SC Daily Gazette.